feelinsly/time-series-to-video/README.md

 # Source of example and code
 Author: Jianqiao ZHU, Hao ZHONG.
-Contributor: Xiao Ge The code was built for data analysis in this paper:
+Contributor: Xiao Ge

+The code was built for data analysis in this paper:

 Ge, X., Leifer, L., & Shui, L. (2021).
 Situated emotion and its constructive role in collaborative design: A mixed-method study of experienced designers.
 Design Studies, 75, 101020.

+The example input data is from the above paper.

 **Please cite if you were to use the code.

 # How to use the code:
 Simply change the csv file with the time-series data you want to visualize and animate; And then run this file in your terminal: run_vocal_pitch.sh to
 The current example visualize a time-changing vocal pitch variable.

-**Note:
-The example input data is from the above paper: Ge, X., Leifer, L., & Shui, L. (2021).
-Situated emotion and its constructive role in collaborative design: A mixed-method study of experienced designers.
-Design Studies, 75, 101020.
+You can also adjust the chart type accordingly.